 1/2 teaspoon crushed black pepper

 2 Thai chilies, finely minced (optional)

 Marinate Beef – In a large bowl, combine fish sauce, lemongrass, garlic sugar, turmeric powder crushed black pepper.
 Whisk until sugars dissolve.
-Add beef to large bowl and mix well.
+Add beef to a large bowl and mix well.

 Braise Beef – Heat a large pot, preferably dutch oven, over high heat.
 When the pot is smoking hot, add oil and beef.
 Sear and stir fry beef for about 10 minutes.
 Add coconut juice and bring contents in the pot to a hard boil.
 Reduce heat to medium-low heat, cover with a lid, and cook covered for 45 minutes.
 After 45 minutes, increase the heat to medium heat and continue cooking uncovered for about 15-30 minutes or until about 3/4 of the liquid evaporates.
 With about 5 minutes left in the cooking process, add sliced onions and mix well.